 Though corn takes up a large amount of space in the garden, nothing beats biting into a freshly-picked ear of sweet corn or grinding your own meal for cornbread and tortillas.
-Whether your choose to grow sweet corn, grinding corn, or ornamental corn, following these guidelines will help to ensure a bountiful harvest.
+Whether you choose to grow sweet corn, grinding corn, or ornamental corn, following these guidelines will help to ensure a bountiful harvest.

 Where to Plant Your Seeds

-Plant in full sun in richly composted soil.
+- Plant in full sun in richly composted soil.
 Corn is a heavy feeder, requiring copious amounts of nitrogen.
 Companion plant the area with nitrogen-fixing beans, clover, or hairy vetch.

-Plant corn in blocks of at least three rows to promote good pollination and kernel formation.
+- Plant corn in blocks of at least three rows to promote good pollination and kernel formation.
 Though corn is pollinated by wind, provide protection from strong winds that may damage the stalks.

-To avoid cross-pollination, keep different corn cultivars 400 or more yards apart.
+- To avoid cross-pollination, keep different corn cultivars 400 or more yards apart.
 This is especially important for supersweet varieties.
 For most home gardeners, this means that only one variety of corn should be tasseling at any given time.

 How to Plant the Seeds

-When planning how much corn to plant, a general guideline is 10–15 plants per person who will be eating the corn.
+- When planning how much corn to plant, a general guideline is 10–15 plants per person who will be eating the corn.
 To extend your harvest, plant early, mid-season, and late types at the same time, or successively plant early varieties every few weeks.

-Choose a short season variety if your warm growing season is fewer than 100 days.
+- Choose a short season variety if your warm growing season is fewer than 100 days.
 Corn does not transplant well.
 But if you start a long season variety indoors, you can transplant it carefully to avoid disturbing the roots.

-Plant the seeds directly in the ground when all danger of frost has passed and the soil warms up to 60 degrees Fahrenheit, which is necessary for seed germination.
+- Plant the seeds directly in the ground when all danger of frost has passed and the soil warms up to 60 degrees Fahrenheit, which is necessary for seed germination.
 If the weather cools, spread black plastic on the planting area to help warm the soil, removing it as soon as the seedlings begin to appear.

-Plant seeds 1" deep, three seeds per hole.
+- Plant seeds 1" deep, three seeds per hole.
 Plantings should be no closer than 7" and no farther than 15" apart.
 Seeds will germinate in approximately 10 days.
 Thin seedlings to one plant per 15" by cutting unwanted seedlings off at soil level.

 How to Care for Your Plants

-Water corn on a regular schedule using a soaker hose or drip irrigation that waters at the soil surface.
+- Water corn on a regular schedule using a soaker hose or drip irrigation that waters at the soil surface.
 Do not spray plants from above, or pollen may be washed away from the flowering tassels.
 Drought stress during pollination will result in ears with sparse kernels, so keep an eye on your watering schedule to ensure that the plants are getting enough water during the hot, summer months.

-Keep the bed free from weeds by mulching heavily around young stalks to prevent weed germination.
+- Keep the bed free from weeds by mulching heavily around young stalks to prevent weed germination.

-When the stalks are 6 inches tall, side-dress by digging a trench along each row, near the roots, and adding blood meal or another nitrogen source to the trench.
+- When the stalks are 6 inches tall, side-dress by digging a trench along each row, near the roots, and adding blood meal or another nitrogen source to the trench.
 Repeat this process when the stalks are about a foot high.
 It is not necessary to remove side shoots or suckers.
 Leave them alone to avoid damaging roots or stalks.